Cingulara/openrmf-msg-checklist/README.md

-# openrmf-msg-score
+# openrmf-msg-checklist
-Messaging service to process new saves and updates of checklists for scoring.
-This listens for the specific subjects below and acts on them accordingly.
-It will save or update the scoring based on the Linq query in the classes
-* openrmf.save.new
-* openrmf.save.update
+Messaging service to respond to internal API requests to receive artifact and checklist information using a NATS Request/Repl scenario.
-* openrmf.delete
+* openrmf.checklist.read

 ## Running the NATS docker images
 * docker run --rm --name nats-main -p 4222:4222 -p 6222:6222 -p 8222:8222 nats
-* this is the default and lets you run a NATS server version 1.2.0 (as of 8/2018)
+* this is the default and lets you run a NATS server version 1.4 (as of 8/2019)
 * just runs in memory and no streaming (that is separate)

 ## What is required